-The aim of the Tree Canopy Working Group is to collectively maintain, protect, and expand public and private tree canopy across Dane County where ecologically appropriate.
+The aim of the Tree Canopy Collaborative is to collectively maintain, protect, and expand public and private tree canopy across Dane County where ecologically appropriate.
 Within this aim, a particular focus is on ensuring equitable access to trees and their associated benefits for all residents.

 Partnership is fundamental to achieving success.
-The Working Group is working collectively to co-develop goals with local experts in order to recognize neighborhood opportunities, needs, and constraints.
+The Collaborative is working collectively to co-develop goals with local experts in order to recognize neighborhood opportunities, needs, and constraints.

-Read more about our Working Group vision and goals.
+Read more about our Collaborative's vision and goals.

 Trees provide flood protection, prevent erosion, and are a source of food and habitat to birds and small mammals while also providing opportunities for pollination.

 Trees provide shade, reducing the heat island effect in paved areas, which can mitigate the effects of heat exhaustion.
 Trees also improve local air quality and reduce air pollution, which directly impacts respiratory health.
 Trees also boost the mental health of residents by providing mental respite in a developed environment